Ports of Call

 Beach House © Osvaldo Gago

 Portugal Travel Guide

-There is far more to Portgual than its beaches, however.
-As anyone who has ever set foot in Lisbon's historic Alfama district, or travelled to the medieval town of Evora will tell you, the country is home to some breathtaking architecture, and some true cultural treasures.
-Notable tourist sights in Lisbon include the Jeronimos Monastery, a prime example of Manueline architecture; the iconic Monument to the Discoveries; and the most-photographed building in all of Portugal, the Tower of Belem.
+There is far more to Portugal than its beaches, however.
+As anyone who has ever set foot in Lisbon's historic Alfama district, or travelled to the medieval town of Évora will tell you, the country is home to some breathtaking architecture and cultural treasures.
+Notable tourist sights in Lisbon include the Jerónimos Monastery and its Manueline architecture, the iconic Monument to the Discoveries, and the most-photographed building in all of Portugal, the Tower of Belém.

 This geographically varied country also offers skiing opportunities at the Vodafone Ski Resort in the Serra Estrela Mountains.
 This craggy, forested mountain range is also a great area for walking and hiking trails, and is the place to go for those craving the pampering of a spa resort holiday in Portugal.

 Best time to visit Portugal

 Portugal has a typically Mediterranean climate, characterised by hot, dry summers, and cool, wet winters.
 The southern coastal region of the Algarve is more temperate than inland regions.
 The best time to visit Portugal is during spring and autumn, when the weather is warm and fine, and there aren't too many tourists around.
 However, summer is the high season, and is probably when the ocean is at its most appealing.
 During winter, airfares and accommodation prices are much lower, serving as a bonus for budget-conscious travellers.

 Read more on Portugal's Climate and Weather.

 -The Azores is a remote collection of nine gorgeous islands that have, thus far, been spared from the worst effects of overdevelopment and mass tourism.